LifeFone Medical Alert System Review

 You can choose a cellular connection or one through your home’s landline.
 Either way, the system has a 32-hour backup battery to get you through power outages or electrical problems.

-Medical alert pendant or watch
+Medical alert pendant or wristband

-All systems also come with your choice of a waterproof emergency button pendant or watch that you can use up to 1,300 feet away from the base unit.
+All systems also come with your choice of a waterproof emergency button pendant or wristband that you can use up to 1,300 feet away from the base unit.
 If you choose a fall detection pendant, you’ll have a range of only up to 600 feet.
 When you press the help button on the medical alert device, it sends a signal to the base unit, and the base unit will call the LifeFone monitoring center for you.

 Button batteries replaced for free